diegocrescini/personalPortfolio/README.md

 Added website-diegocrescini dir (raw personal portfolio draft from freeCodeCamp) into this repo.
 Checked portfolio files, did minor adjustments and added some placeholders for future projects.

-Jun 29 2021 -
+Jun 29 2021 - 0.5 hours.
 Fixed some header and nav layout.
 Added media queries for nav and main.
 Reset projects preview layout to start with flexbox.

+Jun 30 - 1 hour.
+Went for a minimalistic header, only git and contact.
+Played around with color.
+Fixed some HTML accordingly.

 Jun 27 2021: 1.5 hours.
 Jun 29 2021: 0.5 hours.
+Jun 30 2021: 1 hour.

-# total work time count: 2 hours.
+# total work time count: 3 hours.